-Firstly we need to make sure that we have installed required packages on your system.
-Use following command to install required packages before compiling Git source.
+Before compiling Git from source code, make sure you have installed required packages on your system or Use the following command to install it.

-Download git source code from kernel git or simply use following command to download Git 1.9.4.
+Download latest Git source code from Git google code or simply use following command to download Git 1.9.5.

-After downloading and extracting Git source code, Use following command to compile source code.
+After downloading and extracting Git source code, Use the following command to compile the source code.